DarkSoul1800/DarkysBatch/README.md

 Check the [releases page](https://github.com/DarkSoul1800/DarkysBatch/releases) for a full history of all versions of both the Package and the Collection.

-# How do i load these mods?
+# How do I load these mods?

 There are a few ways to load these mods: